GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Data, Reduction, and Analysis

 \subsection{Observations}

-\DELS\ and \VDES\ were observed as part of the NIRSpec Galaxy Assembly Integral Field Spectroscopy (IFS) Guaranteed Time Observations (GTO) program, contained within program \#1222 (PI Willott).
+\DELS\ and \VDES\ were observed as part of the Galaxy Assembly with NIRSpec Integral Field Spectroscopy (GA-NIFS) Guaranteed Time Observations (GTO) program, contained within program \#1222 (PI Willott).
 This work focuses on the observations of these two quasars with the NIRSpec IFU \citep{Boeker2022}, which provides spatially resolved imaging spectroscopy over a 3'' × 3'' field of view with 0.1'' × 0.1'' spatial elements.
 The IFU observations were taken with a grating/filter pair of G395H/F290LP.
 This results in a spectral cube with spectral resolution $R\sim2700$ over the wavelength range 2.87--5.27$\mu$m.
 The observations were taken with a NRSIRS2 readout pattern with 25 groups, using a 6-point medium cycling dither pattern, resulting in a total exposure time of 11029 seconds.
-We constrained the position angle (PA) of these observations, to minimise the leakage of light through the micro-shutter assembly (MSA) from bright sources.
+We constrained the complete position angle (PA) window available for observing these targets with JWST to a more limited PA range, to minimise the leakage of light through the micro-shutter assembly (MSA) from bright sources.
 Additionally, these quasars have been observed with NIRSpec fixed-slit spectroscopy at shorter wavelengths (with G140H /F070LP, G235H/F170LP), which will be analysed in a separate paper.

 \DELS\ was observed on Oct 1, 2022, at a PA of 61.893 degrees. \VDES\ was observed on Oct 16, 2022, at a PA of 160.169 degrees.
 Unfortunately, only three out of the six planned dithers were observed due to a spacecraft guiding failure.
 The final three dithers were observed on Nov 17, 2022, at a position angle of 188.177.
 With half of the \VDES\ observations observed at a different PA, combining these exposures and their subsequent data analysis was more challenging than the \DELS\ observations.
-Due to an imperfect astrometric alignment, we performed a bona fide astrometric registration matching the peak pixel locations of the \ha\ BLR collapsed images.
+Due to an error in the reference files of the pipeline \citep[see][for details]{Perna2023}, we performed a bona fide astrometric registration matching the peak pixel locations of the \ha\ BLR collapsed images.
 We applied a constant offset in RA and Dec to the pipeline Stage 1 products of the second set of observations, which allowed the pipeline to correctly combine all six dithers in a final data cube.

 Due to an uncertainty in the specified astrometry of our observations, we assume that the quasar is centred on the known positions from the literature: 04h 11m 28.63s, $-$09d07m49.8s for \DELS\ \citep{Wang2019} and 00h 20m 31.472s, $-$36d53m41.82s for \VDES\ \citep{Reed2019}.
 These were the targeted positions for our IFU observations, which have been found to have a typical pointing accuracy of $\sim0.1''$ compared to the requested pointing \citep{Rigby2022}.